FIWARE/CanisMajor/docs/canis-major-integration-guide.md

 The headers included in the HTTP request are crucial for interacting with the blockchain.
 Here's a breakdown of each component and its significance:

 #### Wallet-Type
-This header specifies the type of wallet service being used, in this case, "vault".
+This header specifies the type of wallet service being used, in this case, `vault`.
 By specifying the wallet type, the system can ensure that it uses the appropriate methods and protocols for that specific wallet service.

 #### Wallet-Token
 This header provides an authentication token for accessing the vault service.
 This token ensures that only authorized users can access the wallet's functionalities, such as retrieving private keys or signing transactions.
 Without proper authentication, the system would be vulnerable to unauthorized access.